 Additional evidence showed that the killer had faced severe mental health challenges based on his divorce, including suffering crying spells at work and believing at one time that he was a former Dallas Cowboys football player who had been paralyzed.
 Trial testimony showed that he had been sleeping in his company van for weeks before the company sent him to Betty’s home.

-Chris and Ray also discovered that the company that hired the man failed to conduct a proper employment verification that would have revealed the checkered work history of the man later sentenced to life in prison after pleading guilty to murder.
+Chris also discovered that the company that hired the man failed to conduct a proper employment verification that would have revealed the checkered work history of the man later sentenced to life in prison after pleading guilty to murder.

 Jurors Respond to Safety Failures, Forged Documents